kcexn/cloudbus/README.md

 ![tests](https://github.com/kcexn/cloudbus/actions/workflows/tests.yml/badge.svg)

 # Cloudbus: Session-layer Control for Network Services
-Cloudbus is a framework of distributed network proxies that aims to support application developers and system administrators to transition from simple client-server application architectures to distributed application clusters, for instance, micro-service based architectures.
+Cloudbus is a framework of distributed network proxies that aims to provide richer I/O controls for networked applications at the session-layer (OSI layer 5).
 Cloudbus achieves this by providing useful IPC tools that make the complicated parts of networking, distributed messaging, service exposure, and service discovery easy (or easier).
 Cloudbus supports one-to-one client-server communication, as well as one-to-N client-servers communication in both half and full-duplex modes of operation.
 Cloudbus implements asynchronous DNS resolution through the use of the [c-ares](https://c-ares.org/) library, and implements round-robin load-balancing for hostnames with multiple A and/or AAAA records.